acbass49/Election2024/README.md

 # Election Model Using Bayesian Heirarchal Regression

 I created an election model using hierarchal regression of the latest polls for 2024 US Presidential Election.
-The visualizations of this data will be tracked and refreshed daily on my website [here](https://alexbass.me).
+You can follow daily updates on my 2024 US Presidential Election Dashboard [here](https://alexbass.me/projects/election_model_2024/).

 Daily updated predictions, election simulations, and tracking data will be stored in the data folder for use by others if desired.